Small Living Room Ideas

 Make a low ceiling appear higher by painting it a cool light receding color, like white or a pale blue.

-A ceiling that is too high can be “lowered” by painting it a darker color than the walls.
+A ceiling that's too high can be “lowered” by painting it a darker color than the walls.

 For low ceilings, mount curtain rods higher than the window frame, even up to the ceiling.
 Hanging long window curtains to the floor will create a strong vertical line that draws the eye upward.